umaqgeek/EMemorandum/README.md

   - Eg.: `git tag prod-1.3.2`

 ### 4.2.
 Manual build
+Below are the scripts to be used to build the Frontend (VueJS) and Backend (.NET Core) application into one folder named `publish`.
+Deploy the build inside that folder into different environment; `development`, `staging`, and `production`.

 #### 4.2.1.
 Windows

 ##### 4.2.1.1.
 Development
+To build in Windows OS for development environment.
+It will be deployed in the server with this URL [devmis.utem.edu.my/emo](https://devmis.utem.edu.my/emo/)
 ```
 $ cd web-app && \
     npm install && \